Last reviewed on 8th July 2023 by Martin Alexander (Mortgage Advisor)

 Freelancing has become a popular trend over the years.
 If you’re a freelancer, you may benefit from working with many different clients and have the flexibility that traditional employment rarely has.
-On the other hand, getting a mortgage as a freelancer is often more difficult when compared to regular employment.
+In comparison, getting a mortgage as a freelancer can be difficult when compared to regular employment.

-Even if you’re employed and freelance in your spare time, using income from freelance work towards your mortgage isn’t always a straightforward task.
+If you’re employed and freelance in your spare time, using income from freelance work towards your mortgage isn’t always a straightforward task.
 Having said that, lenders are aware of the increase in mortgages for freelancers and will consider income from freelance work.

 Are mortgages for freelancers different to regular mortgages?

 It’s first important to explain that mortgages for freelancers and mortgages for employed applicants are exactly the same.
 There aren’t any particular mortgage deals for freelancers.
 The only difference between a freelancer and an employed applicant is how a mortgage application is assessed.
 What this means is, each lender will assess your employment status and income, among other factors such as your credit history.

 If you’re a freelancer, applying for a mortgage is often far from easy, but that’s not to say you shouldn’t apply.
 This is because freelancing has varied income each month, which often fluctuates.
 Sometimes, the difference in income can raise concerns regarding your affordability.

-When compared to employed applicants, lenders are often able to see a clear annual income or base salary.
-This allows lenders to gain a good understanding of what an applicant earns and will earn going forward.
+When compared to employed applicants, lenders are able to see a clear annual income or base salary.
+This allows lenders to gain a good understanding of what an applicant earns and is projected to earn.
 As a result, affordability can be calculated without much difficulty.

 As a freelance worker, lenders will assess your application in a different way to employed workers.
 This is why preparing your application beforehand will not only increase your chances of approval but may also allow you to borrow more.